JJBR13/Justin-Brown-milestone-project-two/README.md

 ## References

-[Canva.com](https://www.canva.com/colors/color-palettes/sweet-succulents/): Used to gage simplistic pallets for design.
+- [Canva.com](https://www.canva.com/colors/color-palettes/sweet-succulents/): Used to gage simplistic pallets for design.

+- [Pixabay](https://pixabay.com/illustrations/caterpillar-insect-bug-antennae-5485835/): Acessing free png images to use as favicon and engaging content for the user.

+- [Google Fonts](https://fonts.google.com/): Used to import fonts into style.css.

 ## Credit